mvc-the-podcast/mvc-the-podcast.github.io/about.md

 Together they form MVC: Marty Victoria Conversations!

 Join them each week as Marty and Victoria casually chat about technology and stuff in the news.
 Sometimes ranty.
 Sometimes ragey.
-Always with spotty audio quality.
+Always kind of spotty with the audio quality.